Destygo/mindsay-sdk/README.md

 <img src="https://www.mindsay.com/wp-content/uploads/2019/09/Mindsay-Logo.png" align="right" width="248" height="54">

-The mindsay-sdk is a Mindsay python client that makes it easy to interact with the Mindsay chatbot building platform.
+The mindsay-sdk is a python client that makes it easy to interact with the Mindsay chatbot building platform.
-It requires an account on the Mindsay platform.
+It requires a Mindsay account.

 ## Installation
 `pip install -e git+https://github.com/Destygo/mindsay-sdk#egg=mindsay_sdk`